AEPForGTE/ILLOD/README.md

 ILLOD is a feature based classifier and proves to be more accurate than approaches based on syntactic or semantic similarity.
 Therefore, it can be a useful extension for term clustering tools for synonym detection.

-This repo is organised as follows
+This repo is organised as follows:

 | DIRECTORY | DESCRIPTION |
 | ------ | ------ |
 | ILLOD_IST | Notebooks and Sources for IST Journal submission |